akshitchandora/akshitchandora/README.md

 -->
 <img src="abc.gif" width="1000px">

-I'm **Akshit Kumar Chandora**, a Front End Developer, looking to solve real-world problems🌏.
+I'm **Akshit Chandora**, a Front End Developer, looking to solve real-world problems🌏.
 Do 🌟 my repository if you find my project interesting, at least your star could make someone's day 😄.

 I love connecting with different people so if you want to say hi 💬 akshitkumarchandora@gmail.com, I'll be happy to have a chat with you!